 Mark R. Talbot, Associate Professor of Philosophy at Wheaton College in Illinois, is our first Scholar.
 He has been a Thomas F. Staley Distinguished Christian Scholar, an Andrew Mellon Graduate Fellow in the School of Arts and Sciences at the University of Pennsylvania, where he earned his Ph.D., and a recipient of The Leland Ryken Award for Teaching Excellence in the Humanities at Wheaton College.
 He is currently at work on a book about Christian suffering, entitled, When the Stars Disappear: Understanding and Coping with Our Suffering, which will be published by Crossway.
 Dr. Talbot is available to speak on this and other topics.
 You may contact him at firstname.lastname@example.org.

-The first four chapters of When the Stars Disappear: Understanding and Coping with our Suffering is available for download.
+The first four chapters of the upcoming book When the Stars Disappear: Understanding and Coping with our Suffering is available for download below.

 A four-session audio series on the topic of When the Stars Disappear next two chapters is available below.